 The Walnut Creek Water Reclamation Facility has been called “the backbone of the sewerage system” in Henry County.
 The facility is the largest facility of the HCWA sewer operations.
 Walnut Creek was originally completed in 2004 with a treatment capacity of 4 million gallons per day.
 In 2011 construction was completed expanding the treatment capacity to 8 million gallons per day.
 This facility utilizes 1,040 acres of forested land to spray the treated wastewater.
 The treated wastewater is land applied with irrigation using over 8,000 spray heads.
 A new ATAD digester (Autothermal Thermophilic Aerobic Digester) was also installed to produce a reduced sludge volume, pathogen free Class A bio-solid.
 This class A bio-solid has many environmental friendly uses as a soil amendment.
 The Walnut Creek facility also houses the HCWA wastewater laboratory, as well as the Authority’s wastewater departmental offices.

 In 2023, construction began to expand Walnut Creek to 14 million gallons per day of treatment capacity.
-This additional 6 million gallons of treatment capacity will be a separate direct discharge facility that will utilize the latest MBR technology to produce treated wastewater that meet or exceeds all EPA standards.
+This additional 6 million gallons of treatment capacity will be a separate direct discharge facility that will utilize the latest MBR technology to produce treated wastewater that meets or exceeds all EPA standards.
 This construction also includes another ATAD digester and solids handling facility.
-Solar dryers are also being installed to produce a Class A bio-solids that’s dryer with even more environmental friendly uses.
+Solar dryers are also being installed to produce Class A bio-solids that are dryer with even more environmentally friendly uses.
 A new central laboratory building is also being built that will also house the Water Authority’s Industrial Pretreatment offices and operations.
-This construction is scheduled to be competed in July 2025.
+This construction is scheduled to be completed in July 2025.